syxv6/quarksy/developers-api/README.md

 The H2 DB console is available at ```http://localhost:8080/h2```.

 Log in using jdbc:h2:mem:test with an empty username and password.
-A Developers tasble is present with preloaded data.
+A Developers table is present with preloaded data.